Criminal Motion: What is It and How to File One in Singapore

 - Reject as invalid an order made by the State Courts;

-- Transfer of a case from the State Courts to the High Court;
+- Transfer of a case from the State Courts to the General Division of the High Court;

 - Request for production of papers and documents;